 Make your copy personal.
-Show your brand is conscience of its customers in our fast-paced instant-gratification world where we are exposed to masses of generalized messages that often seem like propaganda.
+Show your brand is conscious of its customers in our fast-paced instant-gratification world, where we are exposed to masses of generalized messages that often seem like propaganda.
 Messages that feel personalized give a pause and generate more attention.

 Free might be the most powerful word in marketing copywriting.
 Yep, it still works.
 Who doesn’t like the idea of getting something for nothing?
 It also lowers barriers, and, according to Dan Ariely in the Atlantic, “Reciprocity is a very, very strong instinct.
 If somebody does something for you, you really feel a rather surprisingly strong obligation to do something back for them.”

 This little gem has been proven to Increase conversion rates in a variety of scenarios.
-According to Kevan Lee “When you want people to take action, always give a reason.”
-A recent study conducted into the persuasiveness of the word “because” found that when faced with sound reasoning as to why they should do or buy something, a person’s natural instinct is to react positively.
+According to Kevan Lee, “When you want people to take action, always give a reason.”
+A recent study on the persuasiveness of the word “because” found that when faced with sound reasoning as to why they should do or buy something, a person’s natural instinct is to react positively.

-Use of this word also has high conversion rates.
+The use of this word also has high conversion rates.
 “We’ve come to expect things so quickly that researchers found people can’t wait more than a few seconds for a video to load,” says Christopher Muther of The Boston Globe.
 Basically, consumers want things right now, or preferably upon waking yesterday.
-Give them the impression they will get something or it will happen immediately, and you’ve piqued their interest.
+Give them the impression they will get something, or it will happen immediately, and you’ve piqued their interest.

-We know these and a lot of other words perfect for encouraging leads to convert.
+We know these and a lot of other words that are perfect for encouraging leads to convert.
 If you need some help, drop us a line.
 We’ll respond instantly.